-My name is Megan-Claire Chase, and welcome to my blog.
+My name is Megan-Claire Chase (Warrior Megsie), and welcome to my blog.

 I was diagnosed with breast cancer (stage II A invasive lobular) on 9/14/15 at the age of 39.
 You can bet I never expected to get this type of cancer.
-I have spent the past three years fighting this cancer battle all while single and working full-time.
-I had 16 rounds of chemo (4 AC and 12 Taxol), six surgeries and 33 radiation treatments.
+I have spent 22 months in active treatment all while single and working full-time.
+I had 16 rounds of chemo (4 AC and 12 Taxol), eight surgeries and 33 radiation treatments.
 By the end of my active treatment, I was using a cane, not able to drive, could barely walk and beautifully bald.
 I was officially declared NED (no evidence of disease) on 10/25/16.
 I refuse to say “cancer free” or “remission” because that just sounds so temporary.

 I am now 43, still NED, single and have my adorable and precious baby (a ginger cat) Nathan (Natey) Edgar by my side as I struggle to navigate this “new life.”
 Thanks to my many cancer treatments and surgeries, I am unable to have children and in medically induced menopause in February 2017.
-I was diagnosed with fibromyalgia in October 2018.
+I was diagnosed with fibromyalgia and osteoarthritis in October 2018.
 Chronic pain is difficult to tolerate with no real relief.
+As of December 2019, two lesions have been found on my spine.
+Though likely benign, I will have an MRI in January 2020 to determine a plan of action for those and excrutiating left lower back pain.
 My body feels 543 years old.

 WATC TV Channel 57 – interviewed for October 2019 breast cancer awareness segment for young adult cancer survivors.

-Brain Cancer Diaries – interviewed for an episode during October 2019 for breast cancer awareness on YouTube.
+Brain Cancer Diaries – interviewed for an episode during October 2019 for breast cancer awareness on YouTube at https://www.youtube.com/watch?v=J9XVczRHe8U&feature=youtu.be

 Presented with Francesca Music from Elon University our abstract titled, “You don’t really have a say in anything…like you don’t have any options”: AYA Cancer Survivors’ Perspectives on Fertility Preservation Conversations with Healthcare Providers at the 16th Annual American Psychosocial Oncology Society (APOS) in Atlanta, GA in February 2019.